unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

 ## Step-by-steps

 Often it is necessary to pass a data item from one page to another.
-This scenario will start with passing an newly created object along with the navigation request, and how the specified object can be accessed by the destination viewmodel.
+This scenario will start with passing a newly created object along with the navigation request, and how the specified object can be accessed by the destination ViewModel.

 ### 1. Define type of data to pass
 - Define a `Widget` record (or class) for data to be passed between view models